Jah Is Real

 Jah Is Real is a studio album by Jamaican reggae singer Burning Spear.
-It was released on August 19, 2008 through Burning Music.
-Recording sessions took place at The Magic Shop in New York City.
+It was released on August 19, 2008, through Burning Music.
+The recording sessions took place at the Magic Shop in New York City.

 The album peaked at number 3 on the Reggae Albums chart in the United States.
 It won the Grammy Award for Best Reggae Album at the 51st Annual Grammy Awards in 2009.